Remsen, Iowa

 Remsen is a city in Plymouth County, Iowa, United States.
 The population was 1,678 at the time of the 2020 census.

 History

-Remsen was named for Dr. William Remsen Smith.
-Smith had a good friend who suggested the name Smithville, but Smith thought that there were too many Smiths in the world, and instead chose to give the town his middle name.

-Remsen was platted by the Iowa Falls and Sioux City Railroad Town Land and Lot Company August 28, 1876, and was incorporated in the spring of 1889.
-The population in 1885 was given at 650, of whom 400 were American born.

-Remsen was settled by mostly German and Luxembourg immigrants.
-Plagued by religious persecution, unwelcome Prussian military conscription and economic limitations, the early immigrants left their native land to start a new life in the land of opportunity now called Remsen.

-Remsen citizens retained their Luxembourg traditions of deep religious faith and loyal, energetic, hard working and fun loving style.
-At the same time they contributed to their share in the building and development of America and were quick to respond whenever Uncle Sam called on his citizens for a service, always eager to do something for the land which gave them the opportunity to raise their families as free and independent American citizens.

 During Prohibition, Remsen was a major player in the brewing, transporting and sale of illegal alcohol.
 Its location adjacent to larger midwestern cities and the amount of farmland between homes made it a perfect area to make moonshine.
 Much of the moonshine produced ended up in one of two other Iowa cities: Sioux City or Pocahontas.

 On July 4, 1936, a massive fire destroyed 15 homes and 18 buildings that housed 38 businesses.
 The fire started when a couple young kids, never identified, were playing with fireworks when a nearby tent caught fire.
 With the winds and extreme heat, the fire was out of control within minutes.
-Resulting in an all night battle for nearby fire departments.
+This resulted in an all-night battle for nearby fire departments.
 This led to the 84 year long ban of fireworks in Iowa.